arunprsh/no-code-low-code/hcls/README.md

 ### Demo IV - Vision (SageMaker Jumpstart)

-* **Use case:** **Detecting Damaged Buildings using Satellite Images of Hurricane Damage**
+* **Use case:** **Mask detection**
     <p align="center"><img width="500" height="500" src="./img/image-3.png"></p>
-    * After Hurricane Harvey struck Southeast Texas in September 2017, both Allstate and Farmers Insurance used drones to assess subsequent roof damage.
-The CEO of Farmers Insurance claimed that, through using drone images and computer vision (CV), the company reduced the time it took to assess hurricane-damage claims.
+    * There are many solutions to prevent the spread of the COVID-19 virus and one of the most effective solutions is wearing a face mask.
+Almost everyone is wearing face masks at all times in public places during the coronavirus pandemic.
+This encourages us to explore face mask detection technology to monitor people wearing masks in public places.
+Most recent and advanced face mask detection approaches are designed using deep learning.
+In this demo, we will see how to use state-of-the-art object detection models from SageMaker Jumpstart like SSD MobileNet, EfficientNet, VGG16, ResNet etc. to fine-tune an object detection for our data set.

 * **Dataset:**
     * [YOLO medical mask dataset](https://www.kaggle.com/gooogr/yolo-medical-mask-dataset).
-The data set comprises of photos of people with medical masks, labeled for odject detection.
+The data set comprises of 75 photos of people (130) with medical masks, labeled for odject detection.
+The annotations are converted from the original YOLO to bbox format in compliance with Jumpstart requirements.

 * **Experiment:**
     * SageMaker Jumpstart to train an image classification model.